 This antler became a discussion point with us for 25 years, it was always displayed in his man cave, and whether we were collecting gear for a drop camp in the Rawah's, or fishing trip in Wyoming, or just a visit to his house to discuss next year's adventures, and as always, telling lies about previous trips, the Commando Bull was always topic of discussion.

-Sooooo, a year and a half ago, while looking at the "Commando Bull" antler, I picked it up and a light came on, I was holding a perfect prototype with multiple textures for the knife handles I sought to produce an alternative to real stag.
+Sooooo, at one point, while looking at the "Commando Bull" antler, I picked it up and a light came on, I was holding a perfect prototype with multiple textures for the knife handles I sought to produce an alternative to real stag.
 I asked Tom if I could have it.
 “For what?”, he asked and I explained my desire to develop and new POM knife handle, and that I thought the texture and size of the antler would be perfect for me to start my quest.
 He first looked at me like I had lost my mind, but he understood why, and he agreed it would make an exceptional knife handle if I could pull it off.
 Of course, there was some negotiation for finished product if this crazy idea worked!

-So I brought the Commando Bull antler home, looked at all the different textures this beautiful antler offered, removed a section, made arrangements to have a mould produced.
-After multiple attempts, the mould has been cast with the HC (High Country) mark, the color has been specified, and we are producing the "Commando Stag" knife handle material exclusively on Puma SGB and High Country Knives at this time.
+So, I brought the Commando Bull antler home, looked at all the different textures this beautiful antler offered, removed a section, made arrangements to have a mould produced.
+After multiple attempts, the mould has been cast with the HC (High Country) mark, the color has been specified, and we are producing the "Commando Stag" knife handle material exclusively on Puma SGB, Puma XP and High Country Knives at this time.
 These knives look and feel just like naturally dropped stag antlers; we are offering several models including the heirloom designs of the Skinner and Bowie, as well as the Elk Hunter, Coyote and Blacktail knives.
 The Puma SGB knifes feature 1.4116 German Cutlery steel and have a Rockwell hardness of 55-57, each knife comes with a heavy suede leather sheath.
-These knives will be available in July 2017.

 Please note that you will see the mark HC imprinted in the "Commando Stag" POM/Delrin material.
 This is to guarantee you are getting the best material available on the market; the HC designates a copyright for High Country trademark and is owned by Bob Carpenter and Drop Point Enterprises, Inc.